MissingClosingBracket/kafka-demo/README.txt

 // The gRPC server (mads) is already running from above step.
 Now run the client
     open the directory and run: python3 client.py

+    OBS: the clients takes arguments in console to simulate interaction:
+     - "new_object" adds new new_object
+     - "tags <int>" returns all tags associated with the objectid<int>
 //

 // Compiling the .proto file: